PradeepKumar-G/Bank-Application/README.md

 # A simple Bank Console Application Using C#
 Name:-Pradeep Kumar Gali

-This Application is a sime console application in c#.it designed to Perform like basic Bank Application.I used oops concepts in c#  in designing this app
+This Application is a simple console application in c#.it designed to Perform like basic Bank Application.I used oops concepts in c#  in designing this app